adobe-research/svgObjectModelGenerator/README.md

 The test data comes from processing PSDs using the generator plugin defined in main.js.
 With the plugin running and your PSD open in Photoshop use File > Generate > Copy Generator DOM.
 This copies the generator JSON to your clipboard.

-Now, create a file with the PSD's name adding "-data.js" to the end, so "file.psd" becomes "file-data.js"  Inside the file define the data so it can be loaded using require
+Now, create a file with the PSD’s name adding "-data.js" to the end, so "file.psd" becomes "file-data.js"  Inside the file define the data so it can be loaded using require

     module.exports = DATA;

-Please don't check binary PSD files into this repo.
+Please don’t check binary PSD files into this repo.

 ## Reporting bugs